What Is MetaRouter?

-In this article, we will be discussing the various aspects the encompass the MetaRouter platform.
-If you have not seen our Client-side vs. Server-side tracking guide, we recommend reviewing that before continuing on.
+In this article, we will be discussing the individual components that are included with the MetaRouter platform.
+We recommend viewing the Client-side vs. Server-side tracking guide before continuing further.

-In a nutshell, MetaRouter is a first-party, server-side customer data infrastructure that eliminates the need for third-party, client-side tags for common advertising, marketing and analytics vendors.
+In a nutshell, MetaRouter is a first-party, server-side customer data infrastructure that reduces and, in most cases, eliminates the need for third-party, client-side tag loading for common advertising, marketing and analytics vendors.
 Within this infrastructure, we have added a few key features and tools that we will further explain in this guide and throughout our documentation ecosystem.

-MetaRouter is composed of a few different components and features that, when put together, encompass our entire platform:
+MetaRouter is composed of the following components that, when put together, encompass our entire platform:

 MetaRouter will help you produce events with the open-sourced Analytics.js spec.
 This spec simply replaces the vendor-specific tagging you might perform for Facebook, Google, and other vendors.
-Behavioral data, page view data, identity and more can be tracked with this spec, and it is this very data that represents your raw event stream that will be processed through the MetaRouter platform and forwarded to your vendors via our Integrations.
+Behavioral data, page view data, identity and more can be tracked with this spec.
+The information produced with this spec represents your raw event stream that will be processed through the MetaRouter platform and forwarded to your vendors via our Integrations.

 For more information on Analytics.js, please see this guide.

-The core piece of the MetaRouter platform can be considered the data streaming architecture that must be installed in a private, single-tenant cloud environment on our cloud or yours.
+The core piece of the MetaRouter platform is a data streaming architecture that is installed in a private, single-tenant cloud environment on our cloud environment or yours.
 This architecture is responsible for ensuring that your events are validated for required data inputs, transformed according to your preferences, and ultimately are accepted by your integrations.

 A key component of this architecture is our Internal Message Queue, which has been optimized to handle event volumes for the world's largest and most demanding organizations.
 It can hold events when downstream services or vendor APIs are experiencing difficulty, retry unsuccessful send attempts, and accept replayed raw events from data lakes.